- Contact Sales

 "Charges" means the amounts payable by the Customer to the Provider under or in relation to the Agreement;

-"CloudSET Services" means the services provided or to be provided by the Provider to the Customer by means of the CloudSET Platform, being either the CloudSET SLA Management services or the CloudSET Apps services, as specified in the Signup Documents;
+"Cloudset Web Services" means the web services provided or to be provided by the Provider to the Customer by means of the Cloudset Platform, being either the Cloudset SLA Management services or the Cloudset Apps services, as specified in the Signup Documents;

-"Customer" means the customer for the CloudSET Services identified in the Signup Documents;
+"Customer" means the customer for the Cloudset Web Services identified in the Signup Documents;

 "Customer Confidential Information" means